voicegain/platform/ANNOUNCE.md

 This release fixes the following issue:
 * #ocp-779: offline process returns NOINPUT for audio shorter than 1.25s

-### Minor release 1.55.0 is scheduled for 4/19/2022 between 7:00pm and 10:00pm CST

-This release includes:
-* Web Console now supports Meeting view - for viewing transcripts from /asr/meeting API
-* Alpha version of the Zoom Recorder utility is available upon requests - it captures individual audio of each Zoom Meeting participant and submits it for transcription to /asr/meeting API.
-It works both with Voicegain Cloud and Edge.
-* Improvement to internal ml-svc request routing - previously in certain scenarios the requests to ml-svc service might end up going to just a subset of available pods thus reducing performance.

-Issues addressed:
-* #rcj-522: GET /asr/transcribe/{uuid}/transcript fails intermittently
-* #rcj-520: support replacing acoustic model(s) with languages
-  * this is in place to accommodate older pre-1.53.0 style requests which reference names of acoustic models that no longer exists (have been merged into model bundles)
-  * new style requests should use `languages` parameter which is sufficient in most cases

 Backwards incompatibility:
 * the `reuse` parameter in the /data API will now be ignored - each POST request will create a new Data Object